bekk/bekk-christmas/post/security/sqrl.md

 SQRL Client apps are available and in development for all major platforms (Windows, Mac, Linux, Android, iOS, as well as browser plugins), and server libraries exist for .NET Core, Java, Go and more.
 There is even a Wordpress plugin.

 To learn more and try out SQRL for yourself, check out the links below.
+(The documentation actually makes for a surprisingly engaging read!)